-Another source of Kata's interest was fruit gardens and herbs, two subjects that led her towards the feminine quality.
-Nourishing and healing have been female tasks since ancient times, which our ancestors related to the archetype of the Goddess - the Mother Goddess.
-Throughout the ages, goddesses who preceded the reign of male gods and embodied fertility, the inexhaustible power of nature to give new life, have been called Innana, Istar, Astarte, Aphrodite, Flora, or Demeter.
-In our time, this line of thought can be put in parallel with current issues of feminism and ecofeminism.
-For thousands of years, women have been identified with nature and emotions, while men have been identified with civilization and reason, and this identification has become a means of oppressing women and then a target of feminist critique.
-Other contemporary thinkers draw a parallel between nature and the exploitation of women.
-Although these issues are fundamentally related to the situation of women, they are in many ways linked to issues of the environment and sustainability, as the problems of climate change cut across an extremely broad spectrum, spanning ecology, society, and the economy.
+Another source of Kata's interest was orchards and medicinal herbs, two topics that lead us to the feminine quality.
+Since ancient times, nourishment and healing have been feminine tasks, which our ancestors attributed to the archetype of the Goddess – Mother Goddess.
+Over time, the goddesses who preceded the rule of male gods and embodied fertility and the inexhaustible power of nature to give new life for millennia were called Inanna, Ishtar, Astarte, Aphrodite, Flora, or Demeter.
+In our time, this line of thought can be paralleled with the current issues of feminism and ecofeminism.
+For millennia, women were identified with nature and emotions, while men were identified with civilization and reason, and this correspondence became a tool for the oppression of women and then the target of feminist criticism.
+Other contemporary thinkers draw parallels between the exploitation of nature and women.
+Although these issues fundamentally concern the situation of women, there are many points of connection between them and issues of environmental protection and sustainability, because the problems of climate change cover an extremely broad spectrum, spanning the spheres of ecology, society, and the economy.

 The current exhibition presents a selection of both past and recent works by the artist.
 In oil paintings and felt-tip pen drawings, the lush floral depictions draw on Koleszár's other source of inspiration - the ornamentation and animal imagery of Middle Eastern rugs, originally intended to evoke the garden.
 The earliest carpets we know of were made in arid climates where gardens were valued as places of life, rest, and tranquility.
 The central motifs of the carpets are depictions of roses, pomegranates, or almond leaves and trees, and one type of carpet is known as a garden bed.
 Another classical element is the palmette, which some researchers identify with the poppy seed, the raw material for opium, referring to transcendence and meditative religious contemplation.
 Tree imagery has also been interpreted as the tree of life, which in many religions and beliefs linked the earthly world to the afterlife, but was also a symbol of the garden of paradise.
 The tree can also represent man, standing on the earth but striving towards heaven.
 A separate group of animals, tigers, horses, birds, which also symbolized Paradise, but the dog and the rooster, for example, were symbols of protection.
 It is also worth mentioning that for the nomadic peoples who lived in tents and made the first carpets, the carpet was also a symbol of home.